AdguardTeam/KnowledgeBase/docs/general/extensions.md

 #### OpenUserJS.org

-[OpenUserJS.org](https://openuserjs.org/) is an open source userscript catalog written in nodeJS.
-It doesn't have moderation so stay alert to any suspicious scripts.
+[OpenUserJS.org](https://openuserjs.org/) is an open-source userscript catalog written in nodeJS.
+It's not moderated, so keep an eye out for suspicious scripts.

 #### Community